dougeby/IntuneDocs/intune-user-help/you-are-prompted-to-install-lookout-for-work-ios.md

 **If the installation doesn't work**

 Sometimes installations can fail due to technical issues beyond your control.
+If this happens, try installing Zimperium zIPS [manually from the App Store](https://itunes.apple.com/app/lookout-for-work/id997193468).

-If this happens, contact your IT administrator.
-For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).
+Still need help?
+Contact your company support.
+For contact information, check the [Company Portal website](https://portal.manage.microsoft.com).